The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra: Connections with the graviton asymptotic symmetries in

 where we used that the variation along a vector field of a tensor is its Lie derivative with respect to the vector field, that Lie derivative and exterior derivative commute and integrating by parts.
 Hence,

 and we have a semi-direct sum algebra. \end{enumerate} The final algebra is

 that resemble $\mathfrak{BMS}$ algebra where supertranslation-like transformations are parameterized by $\Phi$ while rotation transformations are parameterized by $V_i$.
 The Curtrigth-BMS algebra \eqref{alg} forms an abelian extension of a $\mathfrak{MBS}$-like algebra; however by Lie algebra cohomology this extension can be only trivial, in the sense that the extension splits as a semidirect sum.
-The $\mathfrak{TT}(S^3)$ term can be interpreted as a higher spin-like supertranslation since give rise to an abelian ideal that is a module for $\mathfrak{o}(4)$.\\ Despite this, we are able to find only one scalar parameterizing supertranslations instead of the two scalar functions expected from hamiltonian analysis.
+The $\mathfrak{TT}(S^3)$ term can be interpreted as a higher spin-like supertranslation since give rise to an abelian ideal that is a module for $\mathfrak{o}(4)$.\\ Despite this, within the boundary conditions and asymptotic gauge fixing adopted here, the leading charge analysis yields a single independent scalar supertranslation-like parameter.
+This should be viewed as a feature of the present framework, rather than as a definitive exclusion of a second scalar mode suggested in other approaches, such as Hamiltonian treatments.
 The missing second scalar could be suppressed by the specific Curtright gauge-fixing conditions used to define $\mathcal{H}^{ij}$.
 A smarter choice of gauge fixing or gauge-for-gauge fixing, as well as an analysis containing subleading or logarithmic expansion terms could be the right path to unveil the supertranslations structure.
-In order to obtain extended or generalized Curtrigth versions of $\mathfrak{BMS}$ algebra we probably need to relax boundary constraints, much like of what happens in $D=4$.
+Accordingly, our analysis does not rule out the existence of an additional scalar parameter in a different asymptotic setup.
+Rather, it indicates that such a mode is not captured by the specific boundary conditions, gauge choices and leading-order truncation adopted in the present work.
+Moreover, in order to obtain extended or generalized Curtrigth versions of $\mathfrak{BMS}$ algebra we probably need to relax boundary constraints, much like of what happens in $D=4$.
+In the following table we make a comparison between the graviton and the Curtright field in $D=5$.